Alison shares her story in the hope that other women will seek advice or get a second opinion.

 “I am now 49 years old and I have had no children.
 I was put on hormone replacement when I was 47 and when I started to feel unwell, I was experiencing mood swings, a bloated stomach and I had lost my appetite.
 I went to my GP and I spent the next two years having blood tests done with no diagnosis until I got a second opinion.

 The new GP diagnosed me with a B12 deficiency but I still had problems so I kept going back.
 Initially I was told I was constipated, then I was referred to hospital where I was admitted for bladder infection.
-After scans they found 2 tumours on my ovaries.
+After scans they found two tumours on my ovaries.
 I was devastated.
-I went for my CA125 and CT scan and I received my results within weeks.
-I had grade 2 ovarian cancer.
+I went for my CA125 blood test and CT scan and within two weeks I was given a diagnosis of ovarian cancer.

 My surgery was planned and I had a full abdominal hysterectomy, part of my stomach and my appendix removed.
+At this stage I was told that it was stage 2 ovarian cancer.
 I was very lucky that my tumours had not spread and that my surgery was successful.
 I now have appointments every 3 months to get my CA125 test done in case my tumours come back.

 “For me, the mental trauma was the worst and when I got my results - and I was told I didn’t need chemotherapy - I was over the moon!”Alison Smith